Electric Magnetic Field Generation | White Paper

 Figure 6 – AM vs CW

-This does not apply to the power of the signal and therefore the signal power is a function of the power of two of the RMS voltage.
-The average power of the AM modulated signal is slightly (1.2 dB) higher when comparing it to the power value of the unmodulated Power.
+The graph shows the symmetrical AM Modulation envelope to the CW carrier peak voltage.
+The modulated signal’s average voltage is equivalent to the CW signal’s average voltage.
+However, signal power is a function of the power of two of the RMS voltage.
+Therefore, the average power of the AM modulated signal is slightly (1.2 dB) higher than the un-modulated power.

 What is needed?